 As far as commercially available literature, my all-time favorite is GONE WITH THE WIND, by Margaret Mitchell.
 More contemporary favorites would include FINDING SHEBA by H. B. Moore, the OUT OF JERUSALEM series by H.B.
-Moore, LORD FENTON'S FOLLY by Josi A. Kilpack, THE SADIE HOFFMILLER CULINARY MYSTERIES by Josi S. Kilpack, THE GIRL IN THE GATEHOUSE by Julie Klassen, many of the volumes of the No. 1 LADIES' DECTIVE AGENCY by Alexander McCall Smith, and numerous novels (too many to count) by RaeAnne Thayne.
+Moore, RUTH by H. B. Moore, LORD FENTON'S FOLLY by Josi S. Kilpack, THE SADIE HOFFMILLER CULINARY MYSTERIES by Josi S. Kilpack, THE GIRL IN THE GATEHOUSE by Julie Klassen, many of the volumes of the No. 1 LADIES' DECTIVE AGENCY by Alexander McCall Smith, and numerous novels (too many to count) by RaeAnne Thayne.

 Do you enjoy books on CD?
 If so, do you have any favorites?

 YES!
 I'm always pleased when I find a good book on CD that is narrated by a talented voice-over artist.
 The caliber of talent brought to the project by the voice-over artist, in my opinion, is as important as the writer's written words.
 Some of my favorites include AUSTENLAND, by Shannon Hale, THE WEDNESDAY LETTERS, by Jason F. Wright, THE CHRISTMAS SWEATER, by Glenn Beck, THE GIFT and THE SUNFLOWER, by Richard Paul Evans, and many volumes of the NO. 1 LADIES' DETECTIVE AGENCY, by Alexander McCall Smith.